mohan-slack/EKLStack-Research/values-readme.md

     `namespace: sgprho-prd-az1-elastic-search-rjfw4e`

-  o	This sets the namespace for the Elasticsearch deployment.
+    - This sets the namespace for the Elasticsearch deployment.

       `masterreplicaCount: 3`